Ossining High School: Service area

 The district that operates the high school includes sections of the towns of Ossining and New Castle.
 Included within the portions of the school district in Ossining Town are Ossining Village and a section of Briarcliff Manor.
 About 28% of Briarcliff Manor is in the Ossining District, including Chilmark.

 Academics

 Ossining High School has 9 periods, each 41 minutes long.
 A normal school day begins at 8:04 am and ends at 2:45 pm.
 The school offers optional extra help time from 2:45-3:15 pm.
 Classes run on an A/B day schedule, so that days alternate, and some electives or labs may occur every other day.
 The school operates an open campus for students above the ninth grade; these students are allowed to leave school supervision during school hours, and often take advantage of food establishments in surrounding Downtown Ossining.

-The school's current full-time principal is Stephen Hancock, and the school's three full-time assistant principals are Tiffany Bergen, Latoya Langley, Clara Reyes.
+The school's current full-time principal is Stephen Hancock, and the school's three full-time assistant principals are Tiffany Bergen, Latoya Langley, and Clara Reyes.